 The release of the first ebook of the 4-Hour Workday series will be slightly delayed while I finish writing it within my wavering energy levels.
 The good news from this is that the topic for Ebook #2 is beginning to reveal itself.
 Visit 4hourworkday.com for more about this project.

 How do you know when your health is at your optimal levels?
-Feel free to share in the comment section below.If you enjoyed this post, consider buying me a cafe mocha.
+Feel free to share in the comment section below.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.